johanjaguardev/learning/tsToDo/README.md

 Author:         Shu Uesugi (@chibicode)
 Date:           Dec 18, 2019

-Section 0
+Section #1
-Intro to typos in TS
+Intro to type in TS
+readonly keyword

+Section #2
+Mark all as completed
+Adding types for completeAll
+CompletedTodo Type
+Intersection types
+Implementing completeAll with map and spread operator